(one word & lower-case)

 With their sophomore album, Routine Interactions, released May 14, 2018, tomatoband is just getting started.
 As with Disc Uncertain, the band wanted an album with a cohesive theme or thread that connects each song to one another in order to form a complete piece.
 This time around, the thing that makes these songs work so well together is the fact that they are all quite different.
 The use of many varied textures resulted in interesting sonic combinations, which, when paired with adventurous lyrics, are what make Routine Interactions anything but routine.

+Featured in the July/August 2018 issue of Relix Magazine and nominated for the second year in a row for Jam Band of the Year in Charleston, tomatoband is being recognized for its hard work and original approach to sound and music.
 With a strong emphasis on satirical songwriting and improvisation, the band's sound manifests itself in a unique live performance at each stop along the road.

 The Post and Courier describes tomatoband's sound as "experimental...featuring funk, jazz, electronic, reggae and psychedelic elements...Explorative ethereal patterns...unlike anything you've ever quite heard."